margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 When in a healing, yet blurred relationship with someone, I remember listening to the song "When You Say Nothing At All".
 The song delved to the heart of it.
 Even though on the surface, there's a villain and a victim, a mouse and a cat, asking if "the cat's got your tongue?", the glow of the smile - the engimatic smile, the generity of the laugh, and the charm of the care speaks to the heart.

 From across the room, the silent heart-to-heart that cares and concerns, and knows intuitively the needs of another's voice and heart speaks.
 Is the care sincere?
 Is he laughing at me or with me?
-Is the love truly required?
-Or is it a little Truth-or-Dare?
+Is the love truly required, or is it a little Truth-or-Dare?
 The silence of a God-led heart-to-heart is for real and is as loud as the silence captured in the country song.
 The Truth-or-Dare feels like a prank, sinister, childish, aggressive, and insincere.

+I also remember listening to the song "Hey Lady" by Thriving Ivory.
+These songs weren't about me, but I could relate to the feeling of not wanting to burn my heart out on love and not wanting to lose someone before they walk away.

-I also remember listening to the song "Memphis Soul Song".
+Finally, I remember listening to the song "Memphis Soul Song".
 There's an angel on one side, and a devil on the other side.
 An angelic woman caring, loving, and laughing with a devilish pull to want a boyfriend.
 An angelic thought in a man with a devilish side unmasked.

+More recently I analyzed music lyrics on "boys will be boys" and kind, and sweet girls.
+I used to feel like I was the big-hearted, kind, sweet girl who followed all the rules, and treating guys like I would my cousins or brother to look beyond the societal mask; I began to make mistakes however, and I realized more deeply that guys are not the only ones who do dumb things - girls do dumb things as well, and in a way this is a good thing.

 It came back up through another's song of the enigmatic smile, the victim and the truth-or-darer, the catcalls, the mesmeric teasing, the silence, the silent treatment, and the noise, the encouragement of men to love, the satire to point out vices, flaws, and the hidden things to be understood.